Chora Church: A Byzantine Masterpiece

-The Church of Chora book is the most interactive museum guide describing some of the oldest and finest surviving Byzantine mosaics and frescoes in the Chora church.
+The Church of Chora book is the most interactive museum guide describing some of the oldest and finest surviving Byzantine mosaics and frescoes in Chora mosque.

 • Origins: Initially a 4th-century necropolis for the relics of Saint Babylas.
 The monastery was formally constructed in 536 AD by Emperor Justinian I. It retained the name "Chora" (meaning "Country" or "Land") even after the city walls were extended in 413–414.